-To compete effectively with these competitors, the Telefónica Group needs to successfully market its products and services and to anticipate and respond to various competitive factors affecting the relevant markets, such as the introduction of new products and services by its competitors, pricing strategies adopted by its competitors, changes in consumer preferences and in general economic, political and social conditions.
-The Telefónica Group's inability to effectively compete could result in price reductions, lower revenues, under-utilization of the Group's services, reduced operating margins and loss of market share.
-Any of these circumstances could negatively affect the Telefónica Group's financial position, operating results and cash flow.

-• Highly regulated markets.
-As a multinational telecommunications company that operates in regulated markets, the Telefónica Group is subject to different laws and regulations in each of the jurisdictions in which it provides services and in which supranational (e.g. the European Union), national, state, regional local authorities intervene to varying degrees and as appropriate.

-This regulation is particularly strict in some of the countries in which the Company holds a dominant position.
-In this respect, the regulatory authorities regularly intervene in both the wholesale and retail offering and pricing of the Telefónica Group's products and services.

-Furthermore, the regulatory authorities could also adopt regulations or take other actions that could adversely affect the Telefónica Group, including revocation of or failure to renew any of its licenses, changes in the spectrum allocation or the grant of new licenses, authorizations or concessions to competitors to offer services in a particular market.
-They could also adopt, among others, measures or additional requirements to reduce roaming prices and fixed and/or mobile termination rates, force Telefónica to provide third-party access to its networks and impose economic fines for serious breaches.
-Such regulatory actions or measures could place significant competitive and pricing pressure on the Group's operations, and could have a material adverse effect on the Telefónica Group's financial position, operating results and cash flow.
+To compete effectively with these competitors, the Telefónica Group needs to successfully market its products and services and to anticipate and respond to various competitive factors affecting the relevant markets, such as the introduction of new products and services by its competitors, pricing strategies adopted by its competitors and changes in consumer preferences and in general economic, political and social conditions.
+If the Telefónica Group is unable to effectively compete, it could result in price reductions, lower revenues, under-utilization of the Group's services, reduced operating margins and loss of market share, any of which could have a material adverse affect on the Telefónica Group's business, financial condiition, results of operations and cash flow.
+Highly regulated markets.
+As a multinational telecommunications company that operates in regulated markets, the Telefónica Group is subject to different laws and regulations in each of the jurisdictions in which it provides services.
+Such laws and regulations are promulgated and enforced to varying degrees by supranational regulators such as the European Union and national, state, regional and local authorities.
+Regulation may be especially strict in the markets of those countries in which the Company holds a significant market position.
+In this respect, regulatory authorities regularly intervene in the retail and wholesale offering and pricing of the Telefónica Group's products and services.
+Furthermore, such authorities may also adopt further regulations or take additional actions that could adversely affect the Telefónica Group, including revocation of or failure to renew any of its licenses, authorizations or concessions, implementation of changes to the spectrum allocation or the granting or new licenses, authorizations or concessions to competitors to offer services in the relevant markets.
+Furthermore, regulations could require reductions in roaming prices and termination rates in mobile and/or fixed line networks, force Telefónica to offer access to its network to other operators, and result in the imposition of fines if Telefónica fails to fulfill its service commitments.
+Such regulations and regulatory actions could place significant competitive and pricing pressure on the Group's operations, and could have a material adverse effect on the Telefónica Group's business, financial condition, results of operations and cash flow.

-In addition, since the Telefónica Group holds a leading market share in many of the countries where it operates, the Group could be affected by regulatory actions of antitrust or competition authorities.
-These authorities could prohibit certain actions, such as making further acquisitions or continuing to engage in particular practices or impose fines or other penalties on the Company, which, if significant, could result in loss of market share and/or in harm to future growth of certain businesses.
+In addition, since the Telefónica Group holds a leading market share in many of the counties where it operates, it could face regulatory actions by antitrust or competition authorities designed to enhance competition in the relevant markets.
+These authorities could prohibit further actions such as making further acquisitions or continuing to engage in particular practices or impose fines or other penalties on the Company, which, if significant, could result in loss of market share and harm to the Telefónica Group's financial performance and future growth.